What do human beings and technology have in common?

 Answer: They both run on “software”.

-A computer, even the most modern and evolved computer in circulation, could not function at its best if it was given inadequate software.
+A computer, even the most modern and evolved one, cannot function at its best if it was given an inadequate software.

-Just as a human being, however productive and successfull they may seem on their résumé, cannot reach their maximum potential if they have “downloaded” the wrong software.
+The same can be said for a human being.
+However productive and successful they may seem on their resume, they cannot reach their maximum potential if they have “downloaded” the wrong software.

-For example, if someone is missing software for “organizational skills”, then you wouldn’t be surprised to see that their desk is an explosion of documents and they can never find anything.
+For example, if someone lacks a software for “organizational skills”, you wouldn’t be surprised to find their desk in disarray.

 But how do you find out what kind of software a person has?